 for entering an MA or PhD program

-The graduate concentration in the History of Art and Visual Culture offers the opportunity to augment an MFA with a 15-credit art history concentration.
-Since knowledge of the histories and theories of art and visual culture is increasingly demanded of artists and designers, and the HAVC department has designed the concentration in recognition of this phenomenon and the fact that MFA, MLA, MAT and MID recipients often enter teaching careers in which they are expected to teach history and theory as well as studio classes.
+The History of Art and Visual Culture graduate concentration offers the opportunity to augment an MFA with a 15-credit art history concentration.
+Knowledge of the histories and theories of art and visual culture is increasingly demanded of artists and designers, and the HAVC department has designed the concentration in recognition of this phenomenon and the fact that MFA, MLA, MAT and MID recipients often enter teaching careers in which they are expected to teach history and theory as well as studio classes.

 The concentration offers a structured curriculum in the history, theory and criticism of Western art, as well as that of cultures throughout the world.
 These studies are enriched by ready access to the collections of the RISD Museum and the experience of its curatorial staff.
 Through the concentration, you may choose to focus on the history and theory of your particular studio discipline or any other area that interests you.

 Under the adept leadership of Professor Mary Bergstein, RISD’s HAVC Concentration is a popular complement to studio majors, enabling students to gain a broader and deeper perspective on global cultural developments, genres and eras throughout history.
 And for many undergraduates, these studies serve as a springboard to further graduate study.